Skip to Main Content

 What is laparoscopic spay surgery?

-Laparoscopic surgery is a minimally invasive procedure where a tiny camera called a laparoscope is inserted into the abdomen to provide a visual guide for the surgeon.
-In veterinary medicine, a laparoscopic spay is also known as keyhole, endoscopic, or video surgery, and it allows veterinarians to get a clear view of your pet's reproductive system and internal organs.
-During the surgery, the veterinarian makes two small incisions in the abdomen and places ports for the cameras and surgical equipment to perform the procedure.
+In veterinary medicine, a laparoscopic spay is also known as keyhole, endoscopic, or video surgery, and it allows veterinarians to obtain a clear view of your pet's reproductive system and internal organs.

-Laparoscopic Spay Technique
+Laparoscopic Spay Surgical Technique for Cats & Dogs

 During laparoscopic spaying, veterinary surgeons typically make one to three small incisions along the abdominal body wall.
 They then insert a camera and surgical instruments through these incisions to carry out the procedure.

-CO2 gas is introduced into your pet's abdomen to enhance the visibility of internal organs and structures.
+Carbon dioxide (CO2 gas) is introduced into your pet's abdomen to enhance the visibility of internal organs and structures.
 The surgeon uses the camera to navigate the internal area and transmits the images digitally to a screen in the operating room.

 Your dog benefits from a laparoscopic spay compared to a traditional spay in the following ways: